sphinx-doc/sphinx/doc/domains.rst

 There is a set of directives allowing documenting command-line programs:

-.. directive:: .. option:: name args, name args, ...
+.. rst:directive:: .. option:: name args, name args, ...

    Describes a command line option or switch.
 Option argument names should be enclosed in angle brackets.
 Example::